The role of parents in medical procedures

 Your baby will likely have some necessary tests and procedures as part of their care.
 Here are some of the more common procedures your baby might have:

-• Intubation and extubation – putting a small breathing tube through their mouth and down into their lungs, or removing their breathing tube.
+• Intubation and extubation – putting in a small breathing tube into their lungs or removing the breathing tube

 Non-medical regular cares that may cause discomfort or stress